kanaka/wac/README.md

 apt-get install lib32gcc-4.9-dev libSDL2-dev:i386 libedit-dev:i386
 ```

-To compile wast source files to binary wasm modules you will need the
+To compile wat source files to binary wasm modules you will need the
 wasm-as tool from [Binaryen](https://github.com/WebAssembly/binaryen).
 To compile C programs to wasm modules you will need a [patched version
 of emscripten](https://github.com/kanaka/emscripten), the [incoming